alexduca/wwjs-viewonce/README.md

 # wwjs-viewonce
-This NodeJS script, when associated with your Whatsapp, saves on your server/computer all photos and videos that are sent to you in 'view once' mode.
+This NodeJS script saves on your server/computer all photos and videos that are sent to you in 'view once' mode.

 **This is a simple tutorial for using my script:**
 1. Create your nodejs project: